tballison/CC-MAIN-2021-31-PDF-UNTRUNCATED/README.md

 * `cc_warc_file_name` -- the Common Crawl warc file where the file's individual warc file is stored
 * `cc_warc_start` -- the offset within the `cc_warc_file` where the individual warc file is stored
 * `cc_warc_end` -- this is the end of the individual warc file within the larger `cc_warc_file`
-* `host_id` -- this is a project-internal foreign key for the url's host
 * `cc_truncated` -- this is Common Crawl's code for why the file was truncated if the file was truncated.
 This information was extracted from Common Crawl's indices.
 Values include:
   * `''` (6,383,873) -- (empty string) -- Common Crawls records this as not truncated
   * `length` (2,020,913) -- the file was truncated because of length